How 'firm' and 'strong' was EU rebuke to Russian envoy?

 Russia's blacklist was "purely politically motivated" and "lacked any legal justification", they added.

-Juhansone and Sannino also voiced "grave concern" over Russia's recent expulsions of Czech diplomats from Moscow and warned him EU foreign ministers or leaders meeting later this month might take "appropriate measures".
+Juhansone and Sannino also voiced "grave concern" over Russia's recent expulsions of Czech diplomats from Moscow and warned Chizhov that EU foreign ministers or leaders meeting later this month might take "appropriate measures".

 It was the first time in his 15-year career in Brussels that Chizhov had been summoned for a formal rebuke.